-At Our Savior New American: Led Our Savior New American school of Centereach, Long Island, N.Y., to a 25-5 record and a MaxPreps.com national Top 10 final ranking in 2011-12 ... averaged 12.0 points per game, 13.0 rebounds and 9.0 blocks per game as a senior ... named a first team All-American by the National Association of Christian Athletes (NACA) ... keyed OSNA to the title in the Puerto Rico Hoops Championship in Mayaguez, Puerto Rico, with a MVP effort ... named game MVP at the National High School Hoops Fest at DeMatha in Hyattsville, Md., and the Penny Hardaway Hoops Fest in Memphis, Tenn. ... participated in the All-American Classic Championship at the 2012 NCAA Final Four in New Orleans, La., as part of the victorious East Squad following his senior season ... attended the Jordan Brand International camp in Istanbul, Turkey, in February, 2010 ... participated in the NBA "Basketball Without Borders" camp in South Africa in August, 2010, before becoming a starter on the Nigerian Under-16 national team ... arrived in the U.S. in Sept. of 2010 and keyed OSNA to a 17-10 record as a junior in 2010-11, averaging 10.0 ppg, 8.0 rpg and 5.0 bpg ... in his first scholastic season in the U.S., he was named MVP at the Flyin' to the Hoop Tournament in Dayton, Ohio, the Texas Classic in Houston, Texas, and the Scholastic Play-by-Play Shootout in Chapel Hill, N.C. ... authored a standout performance at the Nike LeBron James Skills Academy in Akron, Ohio, during the summer of 2011 ... named to the U.S. East Team for the Nike Global Challenge in Portland, Ore. ... a two-sport athlete, he also played sweeper on OSNA's soccer team and was named the squad's defensive MVP.
+At Our Savior New American Ranked as a consensus Top 100 player overall and a Top 20 center ... led Our Savior New American in Centereach, Long Island, N.Y., to a 25-5 record and a MaxPreps.com national Top 10 final ranking in 2011-12 ... averaged 12.0 points, 13.0 rebounds and 9.0 blocks as a senior ... named a first team All-American by the National Association of Christian Athletes (NACA) ... keyed OSNA to the title in the Puerto Rico Hoops Championship in Mayaguez, Puerto Rico, with a MVP effort ... named game MVP at both the National High School Hoops Fest at DeMatha in Hyattsville, Md., and the Penny Hardaway Hoops Fest in Memphis, Tenn. ... played for the victorious East Squad in the All-American Classic Championship at the 2012 NCAA Final Four in New Orleans, La., following his senior season ... attended the Jordan Brand International camp in Istanbul, Turkey, in February, 2010 ... participated in the NBA "Basketball Without Borders" camp in South Africa in August, 2010, before becoming a starter on the Nigerian Under-16 national team ... arrived in the U.S. in Sept. of 2010 and keyed OSNA to a 17-10 record as a junior in 2010-11, averaging 10.0 points, 8.0 boards and 5.0 blocks ... named MVP at the Flyin' to the Hoop Tournament in Dayton, Ohio, the Texas Classic in Houston, Texas, and the Scholastic Play-by-Play Shootout in Chapel Hill, N.C., in his first scholastic season in the U.S. ... authored a standout performance at the Nike LeBron James Skills Academy in Akron, Ohio, during the summer of 2011 ... named to the U.S. East Team for the Nike Global Challenge in Portland, Ore. ... also played sweeper on the soccer team and was named the squad's defensive MVP.

-Personal: Christopher Ewaoche Obekpa ... born in Benue State, Nigeria ... son of Alizabeth Ameh and Prince Gabriel Obekpa ... is one of 10 children ... has six sisters, Nancy, Onyeje (Maura), Ebowo (Ruth), Martha, Rose and Emmanuella, and three brothers, Ofu, Daniel and Joseph ... brother, Ofu, played basketball and soccer at the University of Maine at Machias ... majoring in liberal studies.
+Personal Christopher Ewaoche Obekpa ... born in Benue State, Nigeria ... son of Alizabeth Ameh and Prince Gabriel Obekpa ... one of 10 children ... has six sisters, Nancy, Onyeje (Maura), Ebowo (Ruth), Martha, Rose and Emmanuella, and three brothers, Ofu, Daniel and Joseph ... brother, Ofu, played basketball and soccer at the University of Maine at Machias ... majoring in sport management.

 Up Close With Chris Obekpa